Sylwia Zagórska

-Sylwia Zagórska (born 2 May 1990) is a retired Polish tennis player.
+Sylwia Zagórska (born 2 May 1990) is a Polish retired tennis player.

 Zagórska won one singles title and nine doubles titles on the ITF Circuit during her career.
 On 17 June 2013, she reached her best singles ranking of world No. 460.
 On 7 July 2008, she peaked at No. 400 in the doubles rankings.

 In 2013, she played for Poland on the XXVII Universiade in Kazan (Russia) where she won the bronze medal in women's doubles.